shakad72/group-7-gc/README.md

 2 requirements of 32 have been implemented, which is 6.25%

-## How to Use
+## Running the Application in Non-Interactive Mode (default)

-1. Type "mvn package" to compile and build the project.
-The JAR file will be in the target subdirectory.
+1. Type "docker-compose up" to build and launch the "app" and "db" containers.
+You will see the output for report documented in use-case-1.md
+2. Hit Ctrl-C to return to the command prompt
+3. Type "docker-compose down" to stop and remove the containers (ie. to clean up)

+## Running the Application in Interactive Mode

+1. Uncomment the line in the application Dockerfile with the word "ENTRYPOINT"
+2. To avoid having to edit code to communicate with localhost, type "echo 127.0.0.1 db >> %WINDIR%\System32\Drivers\Etc\Hosts" so that db resolves to localhost
-2. Type "docker-compose up -d".
-This will build and execute the containers, in detached mode, using docker-compose.
+3. Type "docker-compose up -d" to build and execute the containers in detached mode
-3. Type "docker-compose exec app java -jar app-0.1.0.1-jar-with-dependencies.jar".
-This will execute the Java application (in the app container) and permit the user to provide input and see the output.
+4. Type "docker-compose exec app java -jar app-0.1.0.5-jar-with-dependencies.jar" to execute the Java application within the app container
+5. Navigate to the report you would like to view using the menus
-4. Type "docker-compose down" when you are ready to stop and remove the containers.
+6. Once you have exited the application, type "docker-compose down" to stop and remove the containers

 ## Development Tips

-- To run the MySQL docker image on your local PC during development, do the following:
+To run the MySQL docker image on your local PC during development, do the following:

-        1).
-Enter the "db" subdirectory.
+1. Enter the "db" subdirectory
-        2).
-To build the docker image type "docker build -t db ."
+2. To build the docker image type "docker build -t db ."
-        3).
-To create and run a container based on the image type "docker run  -d --rm -p 3306:3306 db".
+3. To create and run a container based on the image type "docker run  -d --rm -p 3306:3306 db"
-        4).
-At this point, you can use MySQL Workbench or DBeaver to connect to MySQL at localhost port 3306 using login "root" and password "group-7-gc".
+4. At this point, you can use MySQL Workbench or DBeaver to connect to MySQL at localhost port 3306 using login "root" and password "group-7-gc"
-        5).
-If you plan on testing the application with the container you spawned in step 3 then temporarily set the DB_HOST variable in the App.java class to "localhost".
+5. If you plan on testing the application with the container you spawned in step 3 then temporarily set the DB_HOST variable in the App.java class to "localhost"

 # Application Requirements

-Software requirements:
+Software Requirements:
 ----------------------

 - Software should permit non-interactive execution where user input is not required.
 This will be useful for automated testing